Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 4. Definitions:

-“Industry Customer” means any individual or legal entity licensing Unity Software or a Unity Plan hereunder to develop Projects for industrial use.
-Industry Customers may include, but are not limited to customers that develop Projects for the automotive, architecture, engineering, construction, aerospace, manufacturing, oil and gas, or retail industries.
+“Industry Customer” means any individual or legal entity licensing Unity Software or a Unity Plan hereunder to develop Projects for industrial use, or for any use that is not solely for games or entertainment purposes.
+Industry Customers may include, but are not limited to customers that develop Projects for the automotive, architecture, engineering, construction, aerospace, manufacturing, oil and gas, healthcare, education technology (companies utilizing applications or technology devices for the purposes of teaching and learning) or retail industries.
+Qualification of a Customer as an Industry Customer is determined in Unity’s sole discretion.

 “Legal Entity” means any company, corporation, limited liability company, general partnership, limited partnership, limited liability partnership, proprietorship, joint venture or other form of business organization, including any government, non-profit, educational or academic institution.